lmarena/lmarena.github.io/_posts/2025-03-5-freshness.md

 <p style="color:gray; text-align: center;">Most Common Prompts by
 Week (excluding "hi" prompts).</p>

-**Repeated prompts by the Same user**: Many duplicate prompts are submitted by the same person on the same day.
+**Repeated prompts by the same user.** Many duplicate prompts are submitted by the same person on the same day.
 Comparing prompts to every prompt seen at an previous timestep (rather than a previous day or week) 65% of prompts at a given time have been previously seen.
 However, most of these duplicates occur on the same day, with 60% of these prompts submitted by the same user.
 This indicates that users are asking a prompt, voting, then starting a new battle with two new models and asking the same prompt.
 This is encouraging because the models used in each conversation vary, which helps maintain diversity in prompts across different model pairs and results in more consistent voting from the same user.
 Removing duplicate prompts submitted by the same user on the same day raises the percentage of unique prompts from 65% to 80%.

 <div>
   <iframe src="{{ '/assets/img/blog/freshness/days_before_nn_log.html' }}" frameborder='0' scrolling='no' height="500px" width="100%"></iframe>